ioccc-src/webtool/README.md

 We welcome python developers submmiting pull requests to improve this code ‼️

-All that we ask is that your code rewrites be:
+All that we ask is that your code contributions:

 - be well commented, or at least better commented than our code
 - pass pylint 10/10 with a minimum of disbale lines